flyteorg/flytectl/docs/source/gen/flytectl_get_workflow-execution-config.rst

-Retrieves workflow execution config for the given project and domain combination or additionally with workflow name.
+Retrieve workflow execution config for the given project and domain combination or additionally with workflow name.

 For project flytectldemo and development domain, it is: